zwinoker/inf/README.md

 # First Order Logic Query Evaluator
-Python package that performs query evaluation using (backward chaining)[https://en.wikipedia.org/wiki/Backward_chaining].
+Python package that performs query evaluation using [backward chaining](https://en.wikipedia.org/wiki/Backward_chaining).
 Input files establish a knowledge base and list of queries.

 # Input format
 Input must be in a txt file with the following format: